 The American Girl segment is a direct marketer, children’s publisher, and retailer known for its flagship line of historical dolls, books, and accessories, as well as the My American Girl and Bitty Baby brands.
 American Girl also publishes best-selling Advice & Activity books and the award-winning American Girl magazine.
-In 2013 American Girl introduced Saige, the 2013 Girl of the Year doll.
 American Girl products are sold primarily in the US.

 Sales and Marketing

 Mattel capitalizes on major events, such as movie releases, by focusing on product tie-ins.
-In total, in 2012 the toymaker spent nearly $718 million (about 11% of net sales) on ads and promotion, up from $700 million, $647 million, and $610 million in 2011, 2010, and 2009, respectively.
+In total, in 2013 the toymaker spent nearly $750 million (about 12% of net sales) on ads and promotion, up from $718 million in 2012.
 Mattel also promotes its toys and characters through online and broadcast media.
-In early 2013 its animated superhero Max Steel debuted on Disney XD in the US and globally on major network operators.
-A corresponding interactive Web presence also launched.

-The North America segment markets and sells toys in the US and Canada through the Mattel Girls & Boys Brands and Fisher-Price Brands categories.
-Mattel’s products are sold directly to retailers and wholesalers in most European, Latin American, and Asian countries, and in Australia and New Zealand, and through agents and distributors in those countries where Mattel has no direct presence.
-Mattel also has retail outlets in Latin America and Europe that serve as outlets for its products.
-American Girl products are sold directly to consumers, and its children’s publications are also sold to certain retailers.
+Mattel sells its products through its own retailers and wholesalers in most of the world and through agents and distributors in those countries where itl has no direct presence.
+American Girl products are sold directly to consumers.
 Mattel supports its product lines with extensive advertising and consumer promotions.
 Advertising takes place at varying levels throughout the year and peaks during the traditional holiday season.
 Advertising includes television and radio commercials, magazine, newspaper, and internet advertisements, and social media.
 Promotions include in-store displays, sweepstakes, merchandising materials, and major events focusing on products and tie-ins with various consumer products companies.